tomogden/md-docs/ward_announce.md

 <br />
 With the Lord's instruction to the people of Israel to build a tabernacle in the wilderness, He provided them with instruction to become a holy people:<br />
 <br />
-\""For I am the Lord your God: ye shall therefore sanctify yourselves, and ye shall be holy; for I am holy...for I am the Lord that bringeth you up out of the land of Egypt, to be your God: ye shall therefore be holy, for I am holy.\"" (Leviticus 11:44-45)<br />
+\"For I am the Lord your God: ye shall therefore sanctify yourselves, and ye shall be holy; for I am holy...for I am the Lord that bringeth you up out of the land of Egypt, to be your God: ye shall therefore be holy, for I am holy.\" (Leviticus 11:44-45)<br />
-\""Speak unto all the congregation of the children of Israel, and say unto them, Ye shall be holy: for I the Lord your God am holy.\"" (Leviticus 19:2)<br />
+\"Speak unto all the congregation of the children of Israel, and say unto them, Ye shall be holy: for I the Lord your God am holy.\" (Leviticus 19:2)<br />
-\""Sanctify yourselves therefore, and be ye holy: for I am the Lord your God.\"" (Leviticus 20:7, 26)<br />
+\"Sanctify yourselves therefore, and be ye holy: for I am the Lord your God.\" (Leviticus 20:7, 26)<br />
 <br />
-Things that are holy are \""Sacred, having a godly character, or spiritually and morally pure.
-The opposite of holy is common or profane.\"" (Guide to the Scriptures).
+Things that are holy are \"Sacred, having a godly character, or spiritually and morally pure.
+The opposite of holy is common or profane.\" (Guide to the Scriptures).
 President Eyring has taught:<br />
 <br />
-The hymn \""More Holiness Give Me\"" suggests a way to pray for help in becoming more holy.
+The hymn \"More Holiness Give Me\" suggests a way to pray for help in becoming more holy.
 The author wisely suggests that the holiness we seek is a gift from a loving God, granted over time, after all we can do.
 You remember the last verse:<br />
 > More purity give me, <br />
 > More strength to o’ercome, <br />
 > More freedom from earth-stains, <br />